Leads are the lifeblood of any sales operations. It is the fuel that keeps the machine running.

 Once you have a well-oiled machine in place, all you need to do is add more prospects into your outreach campaigns and you’ll land a predictable number of qualified leads.

 This way, you have complete control over your business – you’re only limited by the number of people you reach out to and have a consistent framework to generate leads predictably.

 If executed thoughtfully, outbound sales can help you generate revenue from day one.
 You can begin hunting for potential leads right away, consistently engage with them and make your way to closing more deals.

 3. Helps you Dominate your Niche

-Compared to other channels where you have no control over the type of leads coming in – outbound sales allows you to choose your own customers.
+Compared with other channels where you have no control over the type of leads coming in – outbound allows you to choose your own customers.